chenpudigege/NeuCast/README.md

 # Reference
-If you use the data and the NeuCast algorithom, please cite our work.
+If you use the data or the NeuCast algorithom, please cite our work.
->@inproceedings{Neu2018,
+>@inproceedings{neu2018,
->&nbsp&nbsp title={NeuCast: Seasonal Neural Forecast of Power Grid Time Series},
+>    title={NeuCast: Seasonal Neural Forecast of Power Grid Time Series},
->&nbsp&nbsp author={Chen, Pudi and Liu, Shenghua and Shi, Chuan and Bryan Hooi and Wang, bai and Cheng, Xueqi},
+>    author={Chen, Pudi and Liu, Shenghua and Shi, Chuan and Bryan Hooi and Wang, bai and Cheng, Xueqi},
->&nbsp&nbsp booktitle={International Joint Conference on Artificial Intelligence},
+>    booktitle={International Joint Conference on Artificial Intelligence},
->&nbsp&nbsp year={2018},
+>    year={2018},
 >}